MicrosoftLearning/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

 3. Update the configuration values to include the **endpoint** and **key** from the Azure OpenAI resource you created, as well as the model name that you deployed.
 Save the file.

-4. Navigate to the folder for your preferred language and install the necessary packages.
+4. In the console pane, enter the following commands to navigate to the folder for your preferred language and install the necessary packages.

     **C#**

     ```bash
     cd CSharp
     dotnet add package Azure.AI.OpenAI --version 1.0.0-beta.9
     ```

     **Python**